mnick/vim-pomodoro/README.md

 Usage
 -----
 The usage of vim-pomodoro is simple. `:PomodoroStart [pomodoro_name]` starts a new pomodoro.
 The parameter `pomodoro_name` is optional.
-After a pomodoro ended, a confirmation dialog will remind you to take a break.
+After a pomodoro has ended, a confirmation dialog will remind you to take a break.
 When the break has ended, another dialog will ask you if you want to start a new pomodoro.
-Furthermore, the remaining time of a pomodoro can be display in the statusline of vim.
+Furthermore, the remaining time of a pomodoro can be displayed in the statusline of vim.

-If you don not want vim-pomodoro to use popup windows but text dialogs inside Vim, add `set guioptions+=c` to your `~/.gvimrc`.
+If you do not want vim-pomodoro to use popup windows but text dialogs inside Vim, add `set guioptions+=c` to your `~/.gvimrc`.
 Please note that this will *globally* disable popup notification windows in Vim.

-Also, in addition to the default notifications inside vim, vim-pomodoro allows to add further external notifications, such as sounds, system-notification popups etc.
+Also, in addition to the default notifications inside vim, vim-pomodoro allows you to add further external notifications, such as sounds, system-notification popups etc.

 Screenshots